kestra-io/docs/content/docs/configuration/index.md

 ### Consumer Prefix

-The `kestra.kafka.defaults.consumer-prefix` configuration allows changing the consumer-group prefix.
+The `kestra.kafka.defaults.consumerPrefix` configuration allows changing the consumer-group prefix.
 By default, the prefix will be `kestra`.

 For example, if you want to share a common Kafka cluster for multiple instances of Kestra, you must configure a different prefix for each instance like this: